Note

 import pygmt

-from pygmt.params import Axis, Frame
+from pygmt.params import Axis, Box, Frame, Position

 fig = pygmt.Figure()